BOOK: “Trauma & Recovery”

 • some of the things we want in life – BUT are not allowed to have

-• what we’ve learned and accomplished since we left home – BUT not allowed to admit or own it
+• what we’ve learned & accomplished since we left home – BUT can’t admit or own it & use it for ourself

-• ALL the things we figured out on our own, as kids and as adult – BUT don’t value or validate, because of:
+• ALL the things we figured out on our own, as kids & as adult – BUT don’t value or validate them because of:

-— S-H – we deserved anything bad that happened to us (then and now)chinese S-E
+— S-H – we dcaused anything bad that happened to us (then and now)chinese S-E

-— shame – not allowed to have our need or our value our accomplishments
+— shame – not allowed to have our need met, or our value our accomplishments

 — lack of healthy mirroring – our real self wasn’t validated by our family, so we negate our natural abilities

 Validation means admitting what we know & learning what we don’t.
-Regard is being kind, patient & respectful toward ourselves.
+Regard is being kind, patient & respectful toward ourself.
 It’s never too late to have a happy life!

 Being CONFIDENT (Part 2)